 Regardless of the cause of white bumps on your lips, avoid picking at them.
 This can cause the area to appear more irritated and increase the potential for infection.

-With your doctor’s permission, you may wish to apply an ointment to your lips to keep them from getting too dry and painful.
+With your doctor’s permission, you may apply an ointment to your lips to keep them from getting too dry and painful.
 Rinsing with warm saltwater can also help minimize irritation.
 Mix a half-teaspoon of salt in a cup of warm water and swish the water in your mouth before spitting it out.